 When you’re researching your potential providers, seek out testimonials from satisfied clients.
 Do they publish case studies of how they’ve help similarly sized businesses achieve goals?
 Seek them out on their website, and if they aren’t available, ask for them.
 Some IT providers may have clients who are happy to discuss their successes with interested businesses.

 Find out if the IT support companies hold any third-party accreditations with software providers.
 Holding external qualifications indicates they have specialist staff and expert-level resources to support specific brand name software in addition to regular IT support services.
 While they aren’t necessary, they do show an additional level of dedication to quality of service.

 Your budget will influence your decision-making process.
 Ask for explicit information about which services are included and excluded inside a package price.
 Depending on your needs, an IT support company may be able to tailor their packages or suggest which level of assistance is right for your business.
 Some companies offer annual subscriptions while others offer month-to-month options.

 How do you plan for your business to grow or change over the next 12 months?
 Can you accurately predict your needs in this flexible economy?
 Find out if your IT support is responsive to the changing needs of your business.
 Can you access lower or higher levels of support as needed?
 Are there fees for reducing or increasing support levels?
 Can the team offer support for office expansion or relocation?

 About EC-MSP, your IT support partner

-EC-MSP are one of the most trusted IT support providers in London.
+EC-MSP are one of the most trusted partners for IT support in London.
 If you would like more help advice and support with establishing an IT support partnership, or any other IT support issues, contact us today to see how we can help.